vvatter/llm-pdf-remediation/APPROACH.md

-Other deferred work includes region/line dynamic-programming alignment, PAC automation, formal NVDA/JAWS scripts, native image-object tagging, mathematics font fallback, and a larger golden regression corpus.
+Other deferred work includes region/line dynamic-programming alignment, PAC automation, formal NVDA/JAWS scripts, native image-object tagging, mathematics font fallback, and a repeatable full-corpus rebuild harness.
 An interactive human-remediation stage is explicitly out of scope; these additions can extend the saved plan and compiler without changing the central independently model-reviewed plan boundary.